Skip to Main Content

 • Go to bed around the same time each night and wake up around the same time each morning (even on weekends).

 • Turn off screens at least 1 hour before bedtime.
-Bright light from devices can keep you awake.
+Bright light and stimulation from devices can keep you awake.

-• Use your bed for sleep only.
-Train yourself to think of your bed as a place to sleep.
+• Use your bed for sleeping only.
 Don’t use your bed as a place to play video games, do homework, or hang out during the day.

-• Increase exposure to sunlight.
-Spend time outside during the day and open the blinds or curtains.
-This helps re-set your body to sleep better at night.
+• Get sunlight during the day.
+Spend time outside during the day and open the blinds or curtains for light.
+This helps reset your body to sleep better at night.

-• Avoid caffeine in energy drinks, coffee, or soft drinks, especially in the afternoon and evening.
+• Limit caffeine in energy drinks, coffee, or soft drinks, especially in the afternoon and evening.

-• Avoid intense exercise within 2 to 3 hours before bedtime.
+• Avoid intense exercise within 2–3 hours before bedtime.

 Find healthy ways to manage emotions